dmccuk/puppetmanifestgenerator/README.md

 Plans are to add the following:

- * Data abstraction of IP addresses and hostnames
+ * Data abstraction of IP addresses
-  * Us facter to replace any hostnames and IP addresses so the modules could be run on any server.
+  * Us facter to replace any host IP addresses so the modules could be run on any server.
+  * Add a file_line option so not all files are managed by templates.
+This givs much greater flexibility in how to manage code with the manifest creator script.

 Please feel free to clone or update